atoum/atoum/README.md

 ## Prerequisites to use *atoum*

 *atoum* absolutely requires *PHP 5.3.3* or later to work.
-On UNIX, in order to check whether you have the right PHP version, you just need to run the following command in your terminal :
+On UNIX, in order to check whether you have the right PHP version, you just need to run the following command in your terminal:

 	# php -v | grep -oi 'php 5\.\(3\.\([3-9]\|[1-9][0-9]\{1,\}\)\|[4-9]\.[0-9]\+\)'

 If `PHP 5.3.x` or equivalent gets displayed, then you have the right PHP version installed.
 Should you want to use *atoum* using its PHAR archive, you also need [PHP](http://www.php.net) to be able to access the `phar` module, which is normally available by default.
-On UNIX, in order to check whether you have this module or not, you just need to run the following command in your terminal :
+On UNIX, in order to check whether you have this module or not, you just need to run the following command in your terminal:

 	# php -m | grep -i phar

 If `Phar` or equivalent gets displayed, then the module is properly installed.
 Generating reports in the Xunit format requires the `xml` module.
-On UNIX, in order to check whether you have this module or not, you just need to run the following command in your terminal :
+On UNIX, in order to check whether you have this module or not, you just need to run the following command in your terminal:

 	# php -m | grep -i xml

 If `Xml` or equivalent gets displayed, then the module is properly installed.
 Should you wish to monitor the coverage rate of your code by the unit tests, the [Xdebug](http://xdebug.org/) 2.2 module will be required.
-On UNIX, in order to check whether you have this module or not, you just need to run the following command in your terminal :
+On UNIX, in order to check whether you have this module or not, you just need to run the following command in your terminal:

 	# php -v | grep -oi 'xdebug v2.2.[0-9]*'